 - Ensuring young people are included as part of the planning and decision making process of all relevant programs and events.

-Council’s Youth Services Unit identifies and creates opportunities for young people with diverse interests, networks and experiences.
-The unit provides access to support, mentors and resources that young people need, including:
+Council’s Youth Services Program identifies and creates opportunities for young people with diverse interests, networks and experiences.
+The Program provides access to support, mentors and resources that young people need, including:

 If experiencing a crisis please call: